 - Does it have accurate and transparent accounting methods?

-Through thorough ESG screening, investors can safely put their money in earth-friendly and socially aware companies that align with their values, and they’re not just doing this as a mere act of virtue signaling.
+Through thorough ESG screening, investors can safely invest in earth-friendly and socially aware companies that align with their values.
+They’re not doing this as a mere act of virtue signaling.

 Research has proven that investors who select ESG-screened investments receive a ‘double dividend’: a better rate of return with a lower risk.
 ESG investments are also constantly shown to outperform traditional investments.